marcusdjr/all-things-basketball/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

->NBA Trade Word Cloud was made by  [Me](https://github.com/TatoSec) and my childhood friend [Marcus](https://github.com/marcusdjr).
+>NBA Trade Word Cloud was made by  [Ivan](https://github.com/TatoSec) and [Marcus](https://github.com/marcusdjr) two childhood friends.
 This program web scrapes data from twitter using hashtags and user:id, stores it in a csv file which is then used to create a word cloud that contains mostly NBA players names and teams that are involved.

 - Python
 - Visual Studio Code